-It’s time to “Fall Back.”
-In the early hours of Sunday, November 5, 2022, Daylight Saving Time will end.
-Here are 6 things that this time change means (or doesn’t):
+It’s that time of year when we’re getting ready to “Fall Back.”
+In the early hours of Sunday, November 3, 2024, Daylight Saving Time will end.

 1. If you have any clocks that need to be set manually – your microwave oven or your car’s dash clock or your 18th century Austrian cuckoo clock – turn them back one hour.

-2. You can do this before you go to bed on Saturday night, or wait until 2 a.m.
+2. You can change your clocks before you go to bed on Saturday night, or wait until 2 a.m.
 Sunday and turn it back to 1 a.m. — or you can wait six months for it to be correct again.

 The reality after #DaylightSavingTime pic.twitter.com/V4x36VdxCj